 If You Hire a Professional

-The majority of Americans opt to hire an accountant or other tax professional to prepare their tax returns because they want to be sure that it's done right.
+The majority of Americans opt to hire an accountant or other tax professional to prepare their tax returns, because they want to be sure that it's done right.
 They don't want to hear from the IRS after they file.

 The two most popular professional credentials for tax preparers are certified public accountant (CPA) and enrolled agent (EA).
-CPAs are trained in a wide range of accounting procedures and some of them specialize in tax preparation.
+CPAs are trained in a wide range of accounting procedures, and some of them specialize in tax preparation.
 EAs are trained specifically in tax procedures.

 How Much Does a Professional Cost?

-This jumps to about $275 if you want to itemize your deductions, and it can go as high as $450 if you're self-employed and have to file Schedule C. You can expect prices to be higher in regions with higher costs of living or if your tax return is particularly complex.
+You can expect prices to be higher in regions with higher costs of living or if your tax return is particularly complex.